OrthoFinder/RECUR/docs/installation.markdown

     - [Conventional Installation](#conventional-installation)
   - [Run RECUR in a Docker Container](#run-recur-in-a-docker-container)

-  The recurrence analysis implemented by RECUR utilises IQ-TREE2 phylogenomic software package to infer a phylogeny, the ancestral node sequences and to generate simulated alignments.
-Although IQ-TREE2 comes with three versions, i.e., Linux, MacOS and Windows, the prefered OS for RECUR is Linux.
+  The recurrence analysis implemented by RECUR utilises IQ-TREE (v2.4.0) phylogenomic software package to infer a phylogeny, the ancestral node sequences and to generate simulated alignments.
+Although IQ-TREE comes with three versions, i.e., Linux, MacOS and Windows, the prefered OS for RECUR is Linux.
 RECUR can be run with or without installation.
 In either case, it is recommended that it is run inside a virtual environment.
-If you wish to run RECUR on a Windows or a MacOS machine, you need to install IQ-TREE2 before you can run RECUR.
-You can download the latest version of IQ-TREE2 [here](http://www.iqtree.org/#download).
+If you wish to run RECUR on a Windows or a MacOS machine, you need to install IQ-TREE before you can run RECUR.
+You can download the IQ-TREE [here](http://www.iqtree.org/#download).

+  >**⚠️ Note: RECUR requires IQ-TREE version 2.0 or higher to function correctly.
+Ensure that your environment meets this requirement before proceeding.**

 ### Run RECUR in conda